Bookmark and Share

 Birgit Sommer

-Since 2004 Birgit has been helping injured and orphaned wildlife by raising and rehabilitating the animals in need and releasing them back to their original habitats.
-In 2010 the Rainbow Wildlife Rescue accepted 304 animals from 46 Texas Counties.
+This rescue started as a 501(c)3 nonprofit organization in Stephenville, Texas from 2004 to 2011 and then relocated to Weatherford, Texas.
+During that time she has been helping injured and orphaned wildlife by raising and rehabilitating the animals in need and then releasing them back to their original habitats.

 Quick Links